-The ideal candidate will possess a Bachelor’s Degree in nursing and a Master’s degree in nursing, business administration, hospital administration or a related field.
-Must be licensed as a Registered Nurse in the State of New York or eligible to receive licensure.
+A Bachelor’s degree in nursing or a related field and a Master’s degree in nursing or a related field is required.
+One of the degrees must be in Nursing.
+Must be licensed as a Registered Nurse in the state of Florida or eligible to receive such a license.